 “Make sure you come down to the front desk when you do…”

-“Yeah, yeah—so anyway, it got so bad I didn’t know where I was.
-Couldn’t stay in the city—the whole place was spinning around and I didn’t want to be in the same species as her, let alone the same town.
+“Yeah, yeah—anyway, it got so bad I didn’t know where I was.
+Couldn’t stay in the city—the whole place was spinning around and I didn’t want to be in the same town as her, let alone the same species.
 Night time was a total blur, went back and forth across the damn Bay Bridge three times before finally stopping on Treasure Island to figure what next…”

 “I was running out of gas, so I had to cool down somewhere,” I pulled a chocolate Do-Nut out of its cellophane pack.
 “So I headed to a rest area by Vallejo I’d crashed in once before.
 Froze my ass off, everything gyrating around the headliner, windows icing up.
 By morning, it began to hit me what a bind I was in…”